 4. Click on your assignment to view comments/feedback.

-If feedback has already been provided to you on Moodle, there is no need to submit an application.
+If feedback has already been provided to you on Moodle (or via Grading Rubric (Education Students)), there is no need to submit an application.

-Students of the Faculty of Arts: If feedback has not been provided, students should complete and SUBMIT the relevant survey for Alternative Viewing of Feedback on Assignments available here.
+Students of the Faculty of Arts: If feedback has not been provided, students should complete and SUBMIT the relevant survey for Alternative Viewing of Assignments requesting Further Feedback available here.

 Should you believe that your grade in a module is incorrect, you can have the grade rechecked.